Codeception/codeception.github.com/docs/modules/Symfony.md

 #### seeEmailIsSent

-Checks if the desired number of emails was sent.
+Checks if the given number of emails was sent (default `$expectedCount`: 1).
-Asserts that 1 email was sent by default, specify the `expectedCount` parameter to modify it.
+The check is based on `\Symfony\Component\Mailer\EventListener\MessageLoggerListener`, which means:
-The email is checked using Symfony message logger, which means:
+If your app performs a HTTP redirect after sending the email, you need to suppress it using [stopFollowingRedirects()](https://codeception.com/docs/modules/Symfony#stopFollowingRedirects) first.
-* If your app performs a redirect after sending the email, you need to suppress it using [stopFollowingRedirects](https://codeception.com/docs/modules/Symfony#stopFollowingRedirects).
+Starting with version 2.0.0, `codeception/module-symfony` requires your app to use [Symfony Mailer](https://symfony.com/doc/current/mailer.html).
+If your app still uses [Swift Mailer](https://symfony.com/doc/current/email.html), set your version constraint to `^1.6`.

 {% highlight php %}